Haredi Judaism: Connecticut

-The Haredi community of New Haven has close to 150 families and a number of thriving Haredi educational institutions.
+The Haredi community of New Haven has close to 150 families and has Haredi educational institutions.

-Waterbury, Connecticut has a growing Haredi community, in Waterbury proper, and in the neighboring areas of Blueridge and Naugatuck.

 Maryland

-Baltimore, Maryland, has a large Haredi population.
-The major yeshiva is Yeshivas Ner Yisroel, founded in 1933, with thousands of alumni and their families.
-Ner Yisroel is also a Maryland state-accredited college, and has agreements with Johns Hopkins University, Towson University, Loyola College in Maryland, University of Baltimore, and University of Maryland, Baltimore County, allowing undergraduate students to take night courses at these colleges and universities in a variety of academic fields.
-The agreement also allows the students to receive academic credits for their religious studies.

 Silver Spring, Maryland, and its environs has a growing Haredi community, mostly of highly educated and skilled professionals working for the United States government in various capacities, most living in Kemp Mill, White Oak, and Woodside, and many of its children attend the Yeshiva of Greater Washington and Yeshivas Ner Yisroel in Baltimore.

 Florida

-Aventura, Sunny Isles Beach, Golden Beach, Surfside and Bal Harbour are home to a large and growing Haredi population.
-The community is long-established in the area, with several synagogues including The Shul of Bal Harbour, Young Israel of Bal Harbour, Aventura Chabad, Beit Rambam, Safra Synagogue of Aventura, and Chabad of Sunny Isles; mikvehs, Jewish schools and kosher restaurants.
-The community has recently grown much further, due to many Orthodox Jews from New York moving to Florida during the COVID-19 pandemic.
+Aventura, Sunny Isles Beach, Golden Beach, Surfside and Bal Harbour have a large Haredi population.
+The community is long-established in the area, with several synagogues including The Shul of Bal Harbour, The community grew further, when Orthodox Jews from New York moved to Florida during the COVID-19 pandemic.

 North of Miami, the communities of Boca Raton, Lauderhill, Boynton Beach, and Hollywood have significant Haredi populations.

 California

 Los Angeles has many Haredi Jews, most living in the Pico-Robertson and Fairfax (Fairfax Avenue-La Brea Avenue) areas.